urakubo/Dojo-standalone/README.md

 ## How to use:

 1-x.
-Download Dojo_pyinstaller.zip on Windows10/64bit from https://1drv.ms/u/s!Ar0M8vZTxk-whyWDozBUZ0dQc9D- (300MB large file).
+Download Dojo_pyinstaller.zip on Windows10/64bit from https://www.dropbox.com/s/95wraf6qwgbp9jf/Dojo_pyinstaller_Ver3.zip?dl=0 (120MB file).
 Unzip it, and click main.exe to confirm the launch of a small GUI.

 1-y.
 Download all the github files on a PC with Python environment.
 Execute "python main.py" to confirm the launch of a small GUI.

 2-a.
-Download a Dojo/Mojo-style file (eg. https://1drv.ms/u/s!Ar0M8vZTxk-whXolghHevRjeXiOS .
+Download a Dojo/Mojo-format file (eg. https://www.dropbox.com/s/pxds28wdckmnpe8/ac3x75.zip?dl=0 .
 This is a copy from Mojo web page, kasthuri15 ).

 3-a.
 File -> Open Dojo folder, and specify the Dojo/Mojo-style file.